skip to main |

 ‘Who’s down there?’

+I glance at No Name in a wash of panic.
 My heart races and my stomach churns.
 He remains unmoved.
 I suppose it’s wholly unlikely pirates have swarmed the Frontier, held the captain to ransom, and are about to ransack the hold, but then again ...

 ‘Whoever you are, I shall have to report you to the Captain.’
 The voice, fragile and tentative, trails from above.

+That's no pirate.
 It's her.
 The inimitable Miss Celeste Burroughs, on her brisk morning jaunt no doubt.
 I curse under my breath.
 How could I have lost track of time?

 I stumble recklessly up the stairs and throw open the hatch.
-The glare of the morning sun catches me unawares and, for a moment, I'm startled by the intensity of light and the
+The glare of the morning sun catches me unawares and, for a moment, I'm startled by the intensity of light and the floating diaphanous figure before me.
+I have to grip the hatch to prevent myself collapsing unconscious back into the hold.

 She steps back in alarm.
 ‘You!’